Overcoming the fear of looking stupid takes practice. I found plenty of that practice when I took up soccer.

 Is failure an option?

-As I’ve been gradually trying to convince my ego, the “fail fast, fail often” movement has been gaining momentum over the last decade in Silicon Valley and beyond (even spawning its own conference, appropriately called FailCon, whose motto is, “Stop being afraid of failure and start embracing it”).
+As I’ve been trying to convince my ego, the “fail fast, fail often” movement has been gaining momentum over the last decade in Silicon Valley and beyond.
+It has even spawned its own conference, appropriately called FailCon, whose motto is, “Stop being afraid of failure and start embracing it”.

-Starting with an understanding that we are going to fail at various points along the way, the goal here is to fail quickly, learn what went wrong, and correct course before you’ve gone so far that failing is expensive.
+Starting with an understanding that we are going to fail at various points along the way, the goal of the movement is simple.
+Fail quickly, learn what went wrong, and correct course before you’ve gone so far that failing is expensive.

-This mantra has taken root in my workplace, where our software is put before customers early, letting them decide what should be perfected or abandoned.
-Instead of planning for perfection, this encourages us to “try stuff” and learn from it – an approach that seems to suit software, soccer, and creativity.
+This mantra has taken root in my workplace, where our software is put before customers early.
+We let them decide what should be perfected or abandoned.
+Instead of planning for perfection, this encourages us to “try stuff” and learn from it.
+This approach seems to suit software, soccer, and creativity.

 In the case of art, sketch something, tack it to a wall, and look at it with others over a few days; you’ll know what to fix and what’s already working.
 Share a half-written song and the early feedback will make your creation better.
 Write a short blog entry and dare yourself to click the “Publish” button even if another week of editing could make it better.
 Be willing to share a rough draft and then revise it.